cnr-isti-vclab/ReviewerNet/README.md

 There are four regions in the user interface, each resizable in height.
 The visual composition helps the user to gain different perspectives on the problem at hand, within a single visualization:

 1. The **Paper Network (PN)**, at the bottom-left hand side of the screen, is a graph visualization of the literature related with a submission topic.
 The nodes represent papers, while the arcs represent in- and out-citation relations between papes.
 The horizontal dimension represents time.
 Each key paper is assigned a rectangular region of predefined vertical height; all its citing/cited papers with node degree equal to one are arranged inside the rectangle, whereas nodes with higher degree are positioned in-between the rectangular regions.
-Their positions minimize the sum of distances from the citing/cited selected papers.
 This visualization of the network enables one to easily detect higher-degree nodes and network cliques, and tell apart relevant papers, which are good candidates for node selection and expansion.
 Through graph expansion functionalities, the PN supports the rapid identification of key papers in the literature with respect to the topic of the submitted paper.
 The intuition is that the authors of key papers form a good set of candidate reviewers.
 1. The **Researcher Timeline (RT)**, at the upper-left side of the screen, is a visualization of the academic career of researchers, through horizontal bars.
 Each bar represents an author of key papers in the PN.
 The dots over the bar represent all authored papers in the reference database.
 The RT helps assessing the suitability of potential reviewers, according for example to topic coverage, productivity over years, and stage of career.
 Also, visual cues help the user to tell apart candidate reviewers from conflicting researchers.
 1. The **Researcher Network (RN)**, at the upper-right hand side of the screen, is a graph visualization of co-authorship relations: the nodes represent the authors in the PN and their collaborators in the dataset; the arcs connect authors who have publications in common.
 The aim of the RN is to visualize the research communities: indeed, the identification of network of collaborators helps looking for sets of independent, non-conflicting reviewers.